Seychellois rupee

 The rupee is the currency of the Seychelles.
 It is subdivided into 100 cents.
-In the local Seychellois Creole (Seselwa) language, it is called the roupi and roupie in French.
+In the local Seychellois Creole (Seselwa) language, it is called the roupi.
 The ISO code is SCR.
-The abbreviation SR is sometimes used for distinction.
+Officially denoted with R (not to be confused with the South African rand) or SCR, the abbreviation SR is sometimes used for distinction.
 By population, Seychelles is the smallest country to have an independent monetary policy.
 Several other currencies are also called rupee.

 Banknotes

 British colony

-The British Legislative Council authorized the establishment of a Board of Commissioners of Currency through the Paper Currency Ordinance of 1914, which was enacted by C. R. M. O'Brien, the Governor of the Colony of the Seychelles on 10 August 1914.
-In 1914, the government produced emergency issues of notes for 50c, Re.
-1/-, Rs.
-5/- and Rs.
-10/-.
+The British Legislative Council authorised the establishment of a Board of Commissioners of Currency through the Paper Currency Ordinance of 1914, which was enacted by C. R. M. O'Brien, the Governor of the Colony of the Seychelles on 10 August 1914.
+In 1914, the government produced emergency issues of notes for 50c, R1, R5 and R10.